 10. What’s the difference between a centralized and distributed version control system?

 A centralized version control system is, luckily, what it sounds like: there is one, centralized copy of the system’s code.
 Everyone commits changes to this central copy.
 Examples of centralized version control systems include CVS, Perforce, and SVN.

 A distributed version control system doesn’t have a central server; instead, each person has a copy of all versions of the code on their systems.
 Examples of distributed version control systems include Git, Bazaar, and Mercurial.

 While version control tracks and manages code changes, configuration management tracks and manages changes for all systems and software.
 This helps ensure systems remain consistent and allows the team to access the software development’s history.

 Trunk-based development is a workflow process where a developer merges small, frequent updates to the main branch called a “trunk.”
 This is common in DevOps because it supports continuous integration and delivery.

 Infrastructure as code is an IT infrastructure that automates procedures for operations teams.
-Your policies and configures are written as code, making them easy to change, test, and deploy.
+Your policies and configurations are written as code, making them easy to change, test, and deploy.

 General DevOps Interview Questions